This page was reviewed under our medical and editorial policy by

 Your skin’s uppermost layer is called the epidermis, and the bottom layer of the epidermis is the basal cell layer.
 If your skin cancer starts in the basal cell layer, it’s a basal cell carcinoma.

 Basal cell skin cancers tend to grow slowly and rarely spread, but this doesn’t mean you should ignore them.
-Untreated basal cell cancer can invade the bone or other tissues under the skin.
+Untreated basal cell cancer can invade other tissues under the skin.
 It can also recur.
 If you’ve had basal cell skin cancer in the past, it may come back in the same place or elsewhere on your body.

 Exposure to the sun’s ultraviolet rays is the top risk factor for all types of skin cancer, including basal cell carcinoma.
 Basal cell skin cancers occur on parts of the body that are exposed to sun including the neck, scalp, chest, shoulders and back.
 If you had sunburns as a child, you’re at greater risk for basal cell skin cancers.